Chaklader/SignalSyncPro/papers/Rule_Based_Control_DEV.md

 **Result: 0s Bus Delay in All Cases**

-The 15s warning window ensures P1 is always green when the bus arrives, regardless of the transition time required.
+The 15s warning window ensures P1 is always green when the bus arrives, regardless of which phase is active or how much time remains in that phase.

 ##### Implication for Bus Coordination: 15s Warning Window